radomir-radionov/bookLibraryApp/tasks.md

 ## future

 - chat
+- in aboutbook component add slider and for some books add a few images
-- add update refresh token
+- add contentType logic for avatar

 TODO_CLIENT: